Monitoring Warehouse Load¶

 - Decrease the warehouse size.
 Note that decreasing the warehouse size generally increases the query execution time.

-- If multi-cluster settings are configured for the warehouse, decrease the MIN_CLUSTER_COUNT parameter value.
+- For a multi-cluster warehouse, decrease the MIN_CLUSTER_COUNT parameter value.